Meva1997/cookMate_frontend/README.md

 - Sonner for toasts/notifications
 - pnpm (recommended) for package management; npm/yarn supported

+## Recent additions

+- Landing page (`/`) with project overview and 'Enter the App' CTA.
+- Profile image uploader component with Cloudinary uploads and client-side preview.
+- Unified `RecipeForm` component reused by create & edit recipe pages.
+- Pagination support on backend + frontend; `useInfiniteQuery` used in list views.
+- Optimistic updates for comments and per-item delete UI improvements.
+- Backend/Frontend fixes for favorites/likes sync and author population in favorites endpoint.
+- Defensive Cloudinary handling: previous profile image deletion and robust upload parsing.

 Recent features in this codebase

 - Paginated APIs for recipes and users (`getAllRecipes` and `getAllUsersPaged`) with frontend use of `useInfiniteQuery`.